theianmay/asset-ranger-site/privacy.md

 ### User-Provided Information
 We collect information you voluntarily provide when using our app, such as:
-- Asset details (names, descriptions, categories)
+- Asset details (names, descriptions, categories, barcodes)
-- User preferences
+- User preferences and settings
 - Default values for forms
+- Digital signatures for approval workflows
+- Import/export data (CSV, JSON files)

+### Notification Permissions
+When you opt-in, we request notification permissions to send reminders about overdue items.
+These notifications are generated locally on your device and do not involve external servers.

+### Storage Access
+We request storage permissions to enable import and export of data files (CSV, JSON, PDF).
+This allows you to backup your data and share approval documents.

 ## How We Use Your Information

 We use the information we collect to:
-- Enable core functionality of the app (asset tracking, barcode scanning)
+- Enable core functionality (asset tracking, barcode scanning, check-in/check-out workflows)
+- Generate approval documents and reports
+- Provide overdue item notifications
+- Enable data import/export for backup and sharing
+- Maintain audit trails for compliance
-- Improve and optimize the app's performance and features
+- Improve app performance and user experience
-- Provide technical support

 ## Data Storage and Security

-All data is stored locally on your device.
-We implement appropriate security measures to protect your personal information from unauthorized access or disclosure.
+All data is stored locally on your device using SQLite database with appropriate security measures.
+We do not transmit your data to external servers.
+The app operates offline-first, ensuring your data remains under your control.

 ## Third-Party Services